GazeMotion: Gaze-guided Human Motion Forecasting: Experiments and Results

 \arraystretch{1.2}

 \paragraph{Effectiveness of Our GCN Architecture} From \autoref{tab:global} we can see that even without using eye gaze, our method still significantly outperforms the state of the art ($79.0$ \textit{vs.} $82.0$ on MoGaze, $39.1$ \textit{vs.} $40.6$ on ADT, $86.8$ \textit{vs.} $89.2$ on GIMO, paired Wilcoxon signed-rank test, $p<0.01$), validating the effectiveness of our GCN architecture.
-We also performed an ablation study to evaluate the effectiveness of each component in our method.
-Specifically, we respectively removed \textit{spatial GCN}, \textit{temporal GCN}, \textit{global residual}, and \textit{velocity loss}, and retrained the ablated methods.
+Furthermore, we respectively removed \textit{spatial GCN}, \textit{temporal GCN}, \textit{copy} in start module, \textit{global residual}, and \textit{velocity loss}, and retrained the ablated methods.
 We can see from \autoref{tab:ablation_gaze} that each component helps improve our method's motion forecasting performance.
+We also find that \textit{temporal GCN} is most important to the success of our method, revealing the significance of temporal features for motion forecasting.

+\paragraph{Training Parameters} We used different dropout rate to train our model and the performances of dropout rate $0.1$, $0.2$, $0.3$ (Ours), and $0.4$ on MoGaze are $77.7$, $76.9$, $75.9$, and $76.5$, respectively.
+We also added a weighting constant for $\ell_v$ in \autoref{eq:loss} and the performances of weighting constant $0.25$, $0.5$, $1.0$ (Ours), and $1.5$ on MoGaze are $76.0$, $76.5$, $75.9$, and $76.3$, respectively.
+These results validate that our training parameters are optimal in practice.